dogeystamp/mousse-notes/README.md

 Run `just doc` to generate thumbnails for the docs.
 To make a release, make a `v1.x.x` version tag and push it to GitHub.

+Versioning does not adhere to SemVer, and instead uses [Pride Versioning](https://pridever.org/).